 With more than a thousand varieties, it’s impossible to make a generalization about how tall bamboo will get.
 Moso Bamboo, again, is one of the biggest, easily exceeding 100 feet in height.

-Another remarkable species is Guadua giganteus, native to Colombia and Central America, one of several varieties referred to as Giant Bamboo.
+Another remarkable species is Guadua angustifolia, native to Colombia and Central America, one of several varieties referred to as Giant Bamboo.
 This New World specimen will commonly grow 25-35 meters high, or 80-115 feet.

 But according to Guinness, the prize for the world’s tallest bamboo goes to Dendrocalamus giganteus, also called Dragon Bamboo and Giant Bamboo, from Southeast Asia.
 Living up to its name, this enormous species can easily exceed 100 feet in height.
 But bamboo experts say that the title of Biggest Bamboo actually belongs to Dendrocalamus sinicus, more recently discovered in Laos.
 Members of this daunting species have been known to get more than 50 meters high, or 164 feet, with a culm diameter more than a foot wide.

-That’s still a far cry from the Hyperion, a 380-foot tall Coastal Redwood in Northern California, but pretty astonishing for a stalk of grass.
+That’s still a far cry from the Hyperion, a 380-foot-tall Coastal Redwood in Northern California, but pretty astonishing for a stalk of grass.
 Keep in mind that a maple tree, for example, will rarely grow taller than 150 feet.

 Conclusions

 There’s no doubt about it.
 The size and growth rate of certain bamboo species make them some of the most remarkable plants on earth.
 Growing more than a meter a day, you can actually sit and watch it grow.
-Grab a cold beverage (maybe with an umbrella in it), pull up a cozy rattan chair, and in 40 minutes you can see a tropical bamboo grow about an inch.
+Grab a cold beverage (maybe with an umbrella in it), pull up a cozy rattan chair, and in 40 minutes, you can see a tropical bamboo grow about an inch.

 Just don’t expect to see bamboo growing like this in your own garden.
 Not that you would want to.
 But unless you live in Costa Rica or Indonesia, it’s probably not going to happen.
 Within the U.S., you might see comparable growth rates in Hawaii or Florida.
 But you’re still not going to set a new world record.